vroablec/notebook-navigator/docs/intro-video-script.md

 [short pause]

-As you can see, the left panel has now changed and all our files are showing with text previews, tags and thumbnail previews.
+As you can see, the left panel has now changed and all our files will now be showing with text previews, tags and thumbnail previews.
 On the first launch Notebook Navigator will generate thumbnails for all your notes with PDF documents, images or YouTube links, so you will see a notice while the cache is being built.

 [pause]

 Let's get started!

+[pause]

 ---

 ## 3 INTERFACE

-Depending on the width of the left panel you will either see a single pane interface like this, or a dual-pane interface. [short pause] To switch to dual-pane mode from single-pane mode, first switch to navigation pane by pressing the back button in the top left corner.
+Depending on the initial width of the left panel you will either see a single pane interface like this, or a dual-pane interface. [short pause] To switch to dual-pane mode from single-pane mode, first switch to navigation pane by pressing the back button in the top left corner.
 Then increase the size of the left panel and click the "Show dual panes" button.
-Resize the panes if needed.
+Resize the panes if needed, especially if you do not see the list pane.

 [pause]

 The interface is split into two panes.
 On the left is the NAVIGATION pane.
 This is where you'll find your folders, tags, shortcuts, and recent notes.

 [short pause]